StevenClontz/prof.clontz.org/classes/2019/01/ma490/index.md

 Academic Honesty is defined in
 [USA's Student Academic Conduct Policy][usa-academic-conduct].
 Any student who is caught
-cheating will immediately lose credit for all earned **✓**, either for the relevant specification or the whole semester as appropriate.
+cheating will immediately forfeit any credit earned, either for the relevant specification or the whole semester as appropriate.
+This credit must be reearned on subsequent assessments/presentations.
 In addition, the incident will be reported to the university.

 In particular, cheating includes copy-pasting and blind rewriting of results from other students, books, or the internet and submitting